NURSING 2009 - Community and Primary Health Care

 The University of Adelaide Library has a website to help nursing students use the library and its resource (www.library.adelaide.edu.au/guide/med/nursing).

 Learning & Teaching Activities

-Three (3) face to face presentations will be dlivered during the semester.
+Four zoom presentations will be delivered during the semester and these are recorded.
 These presentations will be given by guest lecturers and speakers who have experience in Community and Primary Health Care.
-The focus of these lectures will be the role of the Community health nurse, the Social Determanents of Health and the development of a primary health care strategy which will be the focus of the main assignment of this course.
+The focus of these lectures will be the role of the Community health nurse, the Social Determinants of Health, rural and remote health, Royal Flying Doctor Service and the development of a primary health care strategy which will be the focus of the main assignment of this course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.It is expected that you will need to spend about 12 hours of study a week to successfully complete this course.

 This includes reading, completing activities, attendance at the four presentations which will be via zooom this academic year.